nupurchatterjee/postgresAzure/README.md

-# Migration Journey from Local PostgrSQL to Azure SQL
+# Migration Journey from Local PostgreSQL to Azure SQL